AnnaVargova/AutomationShield_wiki/Common-functions.md

 ## Sampling

 Library Timer.h is a part of the AutomationShield.h library.
-### Simplified descriptions of what Timer public method do
+### Simplified descriptions of what public Timer method does
 `void interruptInitialize(unsigned long microseconds)`

 At first you must call this method to specify the sampling period in microseconds.